mrjamla/html-portfolio/README.md

 # html-portfolio
-My html-projects from the Complete 2023 Web Developement course on Udemy.
+My html-projects from the Complete 2023 Web Development course on Udemy.